-The governing body is required to set out a Staff Behaviour Policy/Code of Conduct for all school employees.
-Employees should read this alongside the DfE's Keeping Children Safe in Education 2021-Statutory guidance for schools and colleges.
+The governing body is required to set out a Staff Behaviour Policy/Code of Conduct for all school employees which should, amongst other things, include low-level concerns, allegations against staff and whistleblowing.
+Employees should read this alongside the DfE's Keeping Children Safe in Education 2022-Statutory guidance for schools and colleges.